KomMonitor/processing-engine/resources/README.md

 ```

 ###### `KmHelper` utility methods to retrieve process parameters
-In contrast to *baeIndicators* and *georesources*, the *process parameters* can be of different types, i.e. `boolean`, `number`, `string`;
+In contrast to *baseIndicators* and *georesources*, the *process parameters* can be of different types, i.e. `boolean`, `number`, `string`.
 For each type, a dedicated utility method is offered by `KmHelper`, which retrieves the parameter from `processParameters` array and tries to parse it according to the type.
-It thus might throw an error, either if no parameter is available or the type parsing fails.
+It thus might throw an error, either if no parameter is available or the type conversion fails.
 In addition, process parameters are only accessible via their *name*.

 !["`KmHelper` utility method to retrieve boolean process parameter"](../misc/KmHelper_processparameter_boolean.png "`KmHelper` utility method to retrieve boolean process parameter")